RSS

 Dai Jang Kum Korean Restaurant on St Edwards Drive and Bridgeport, Richmond

-Dai-Jang-Kum-Richmond-12The thing we enjoy most in blogging is getting to know people.
+Dai-Jang-Kum-Richmond-12-200x300The thing we enjoy most in blogging is getting to know people.
 We had made a lot of friends over the years through this blog.

 Some of you guys may remember this book on the left.

-When we blogged about Pinpin right after our Spain vacation, we also mentioned the Culinaria Spain which we enjoyed reading.
+When we blogged about Pinpin right after our Spain vacation, we also mentioned the Culinaria Spain book which we enjoyed reading.
 It is the book we used as a reference in planning our gastronomic vacation in Spain.
 Rey was kind enough to loan us the book and we mentioned that we returned it to him.

 Well … Kan-Man, who was a silent reader of Chowtimes until recently, wrote to us saying that he had the same book.
 He asked if we wanted it before he donates it to the library.